thirdweb-example/marketplace/README.md

 - Built a full-stack NFT marketplace project.
 - Created direct and auction listings with NFTs we minted.
 - Received bids and sold our NFTs via the marketplace!

+## Join our Discord!

+For any questions, suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).